War of the Spider Queen: Reception

+In 2003, Don D'Ammassa of Chronicle wrote that Condemnation "is pure sword and sorcery, not the kind of high court intrigue that dominates most other fantasy publishers.
+The emphasis is on action and adventure, with some conspiracies, rivalries, and other complications to embellish the plot".
 Per Harriet Klausner's review for Resurrection: "The sixth and final fantasy in the delightful War of the Spider Queen series is a strong conclusion that will please fans of dark tales with the Queen and the drow taking center stage.
 Especially enjoying the tale will be the myriad of readers who devour the works of R. A. Salvatore, as this and the predecessors (see Byers' Dissolution, Reid's Insurrection, Baker's Condemnation, Smedman's Extinction, and Athans' Annihilation) pay homage to the great fantasist.
 Though better to read the previous novels first but in spite of connectivity gaps, Paul S. Kemp provides a strong finishing touch."